-Malaga, the hometown of Picasso, was long only considered as the gateway to the Costa del Sol.
+Malaga, the hometown of Picasso, was long only considered the gateway to the Costa del Sol.

 That has changed.

-Tourists from all over the world visit Malaga, because of the year-round pleasant climate, the beaches, the famous museums and to stroll on the noble mile and the harbor promenade.
+Tourists from all over the world visit Malaga because of the year-round pleasant climate, the beaches, the famous museums, and stroll on the noble mile and the harbor promenade.